Linda Crampton is an experienced teacher with an honors degree in biology. She writes about nutrition and the culture and history of food.

 Health professionals agree that everyone should be careful about eating green potatoes due to the potentially high solanine level inside them.
 The idea that potatoes that aren't green and that taste normal could have a solanine level that is high enough to affect some people is controversial, however.

 Diet and Arthritis

-Some health agencies and dieticians say there is no link between nightshades and arthritis pain, others say that there may be a link for some people, and some say that there is a link.
-These different viewpoints are shared in the last three references below.
-Individuals will need to explore the possibility that nightshades increase their own pain for themselves (if they want to do this).
+Some health organizations say there is no link between nightshades and arthritis pain while others say that there might be a link for some people.
+These different viewpoints are described in the articles mentioned in the "References" section below.

 My Experience With Tomatoes and Joint Pain

-Scientists say that the solanine-like chemical in tomatoes is not really solanine but instead is a related chemical called tomatine.
-The problem that I experienced after eating tomatoes may have had nothing to do with tomatine, though.
+Scientists say that the solanine-like chemical in tomatoes is not actually solanine but instead is a related glycoalkaloid called tomatine.
+This chemical is most abundant in unripe tomatoes.
+The problem that I experienced after eating tomatoes may have had nothing to do with tomatine, however.
 In addition, the fact that the problem was only temporary suggests that it may have been controlled by variable factors such as the type of tomatoes that I ate or the state of my intestinal lining at the time.
 It did show me that tomatoes can influence joint pain under some conditions, though, at least in my body.

 If you have arthritis, an elimination diet could be used to discover whether foods in the nightshade family affect your condition.
 If you decide to go on this diet, you must ensure that you eat nutritious food.
 Foods from nightshade plants contain some valuable nutrients.
 It's important to obtain as many as these nutrients as possible from other foods if a nightshade is eliminated from the diet.